Home » Atmosphere » Outside Earth » Ozone Layer: Earth’s Protective Shield Has a Hole In It

 Atmosphere Layers

-In the 1980s, refrigerators, air conditioners and aerosol cans used chlorofluorocarbons (CFC).
+In the 1980s, refrigerators, air conditioners, and aerosol cans used chlorofluorocarbons (CFCs).
 But some are still products that use CFCs today except many have been phased out for environmental protection reasons.
 The main problem with CFCs is that:

-• ENTRY INTO ATMOSPHERE: CFCs escape in the atmosphere.
+• ENTRY INTO ATMOSPHERE: CFCs escape into the atmosphere.

 • OZONE DEPLETION: Then, UV light breaks up CFC into chlorine.
 Chlorine is the catalyst that converts ozone into O2 removing ozone from the atmosphere.